samuelbarrett1234/atp/Docs/search_settings_format.md

 	"desc" : "Your settings type description here", "step-size" : 1000,
 	"max-steps" : 10,
-	"num-helper-theorems" : 25,
-	"helper-theorems-factor" : 5,
-	"ed-symbol-mismatch-cost" : 5.0,
-	"ed-symbol-match-benefit" : 5.0,
 	"seed" : "time"
 }
 ```

 `step-size` is the number of expansions to perform (on each target proof) at each iteration. `max-steps` is the maximum number of updates to perform, although the target statements may be proven earlier than this.
-Note that all of the above fields are optional (i.e. have default values). `num-helper-theorems` is the number of theorems, loaded from the database, to aid in the proof ("lemmas", if you will).
-The higher this number is, the higher the branching factor, but the more it leverages existing knowledge.
-However, the selection of these helper theorems is very important.
-Two parameters which govern how this is done is `helper-theorems-factor` and `ed-symbol-mismatch-cost`.
-The first of these parameters tells the program how many proven theorems to download from the database to rank - we will download `num-helper-theorems * helper-theorems-factor` such theorems, and then pick the best.
-The ranking is done by computing a variant of the edit distance between the helper theorems and the target theorems (pairwise).
-The cost of a free variable substitution is always fixed at `1.0`, but the cost of a mismatch between symbols is exactly `ed-symbol-mismatch-cost`, and the *benefit* (decrease in cost) of two symbols matching is `ed-symbol-match-benefit`.
-Think of these two values as being in direct opposition (they are the same "scale", both relative to the cost of a free variable substitution, which as mentioned is 1).
-It is hard to say what values of this would be good (except that such values should be `> 0.0`), so experimentation is needed!

-`no-repeats` is a flag indicating whether the search algorithm should avoid repeated states while searching.
-The benefit of this flag depends on the tradeoff between state space size, and time required to check for repeats. `randomised` is a flag telling the search to try to evaluate successors in a random order.

 `seed` is the seed value used for a random number generator.
 You can either set this equal to the string `"time"`, which seeds it based on the current clock time when the program is launched, or you can give it a fixed integer value for reproducability.
 Any other string value is an error.